UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 Testing Identity
 ----------------

-You can find out if the values bound to two different symbols are the **same object** using the ``is`` operator:
+You can find out if the values bound to two different names are the **same object** using the ``is`` operator:

 .. code-block:: ipython